 Storage requirements

-Ensure that your Red Hat® OpenShift® Container Platform cluster has a supported persistent storage in an encrypted persistent volume.
+Ensure that your Red Hat® OpenShift® Container Platform cluster has a supported persistent storage External link icon in an encrypted persistent volume.
 By default, the product installation uses dynamic storage provisioning.
 The product database requires ReadWriteOnce access mode.
 The security components require more storage with ReadWriteMany access mode.
 The health components also require separate storage with ReadWriteMany access mode.
 The Platform UI requires ReadWriteMany access mode.

 The default storage settings are valid for most scenarios.
 However, if your storage configuration requires different permissions or other settings, see WebSphereAutomation custom resource for options.
 For health-specific storage configuration, see WebSphereHealth custom resource.